 While the U.S. does not have dual official languages, a growing number of people speak Spanish as a first or only language.
 At last count, 13 percent of the population, or roughly 41 million people in America, are native Spanish speakers, according to the BBC.

 Whether you serve a global audience or not, at least some of your target audience speaks a language other than English.
-You’ll need some form of web content translation services to reach them.
+You’ll need some form of web content translation services to reach your full target market.
 Let’s take a quick look at some of the additional benefits beyond the obvious financial gains.

 Improved Brand Perception and Customer Experience